Unleashing Cellulose Potential: Laser-Driven Structural Modulation

 Processability Enhancement

-Additionally, to allow processability in different setups, I aim to prolong the time window of plasticization and adjust the flowability by using the laser irradiation in synergy with hydrogen-disrupting molecules.
+Additionally, to allow processability in different setups, I aim to prolong the time window of plasticization and adjust the flowability by using laser irradiation in synergy with hydrogen-disrupting molecules.

 Proof of Concept